-The main theorem on monotone operators provides results on solvability and uniqueness on nonlinear operator equations of the form (3.1.7).
+The main theorem on monotone operators provides results on solvability and uniqueness of nonlinear operator equations of the form (3.7).
 Unfortunately, in many cases it is hard to prove that a given operator is strictly monotone or even monotone.
 Sometimes it is just possible to show pseudomonotonicity, in this case the following theorem is of importance.
 Theorem 3.21 (Main theorem on pseudomonotone operators).
 Let V be a real, reflexive and separable Banach space of infinite dimension.
-Let $A: V \to V'$ be a pseudomonotone, bounded and coercive operator.
+Let $A : V \to V'$ be a pseudomonotone, bounded and coercive operator.
 Then for each $g \in V'$ there exists at least one $u \in V$ such that A(u) = g in V'.
 Proof.
 For a proof see [75, Theorem 27.A].

 We have recalled the most useful theorems on operator equations in Banach spaces.
 Since we are dealing with partial differential equations, we have to introduce suitable function spaces which allow an application of the abstract theory done in this section.
-The introduction is done in the next section and we will start with classical function spaces.
-Then we will repeat the Lebesgue spaces and we will finish the section with Sobolev spaces.
-3.2 Function Spaces In this section we will introduce some of the most used function spaces.
-This section is based on [1, 2, 3, 17, 36, 48, 69, 76].
-We say $\Omega \subset \mathbb{R}^d$, d = 2, 3, is a domain if Ω is open and connected.
-We will denote its boundary by $\Gamma = \partial \Omega$ and by n we will denote the outer unit normal of Γ .
+The introduction is done in the next section and we start with classical function spaces.
+Then we will repeat the Lebesgue spaces and we finish the section with Sobolev spaces.